noellee/katy/README.md

 ## Command Line tools

-Katy provides a suite (more like 2 now) command line tools to make your life easier (only on CaTE though - life is _hard_).
+Katy provides a suite (more like 2 now) command line tools to make your life easier (only on CATe though - life is _hard_).
 It performs repetitive tasks for you so you can be even more lazy you than already are!

 For detailed instructions and information on how to use a specific script, do: